 When searching for low-carb diets, the two that you are most likely to come across are keto and Atkins.
 You’ll also notice a growing number of keto vs Atkins discussions across wellness forums.
 That’s because keto and Atkins diets have a lot in common.
 Both are low-carb, high-fat diets and both boost weight loss.
-But despite their many similarities, ket and Atkins are not one and the same.
+But despite their many similarities, keto and Atkins are not one and the same.

 The Atkins Diet is formally called the Atkins Nutritional Approach.
 Medical experts classify Atkins as a fad diet.
-But unlike many other fad diets, it was developed by a doctor and has persisted for almost half a century.
-Many also credit the Atkins diet for launching the low-carb trend.
+But unlike many other so-called fad diets, it was developed by a doctor and has persisted for almost half a century.
+Many credit the Atkins diet for launching the low-carb trend.

 Cardiologist and nutritionist Dr. Robert Coleman Atkins started developing his namesake diet in the late 1960s.
-After years of research, he published: Dr. Atkins’ Diet Revolution in 1972.
-In this book, he explains his findings on low-carb eating and sets the rules that shape the Atkins diet.
+After years of research, he published: Dr. Atkins’ New Diet Revolution in 1972.
+In this book, Atkins explains his findings on low-carb eating and sets the rules that have shape the Atkins diet.
 The book became a big success and kicked off decades of research and debate within the medical community .